ibm-cloud-docs/containers/cs_istio.md

   ```
   {: pre}

-1. Review the available Istio add-on versions.
+2. Review the available Istio add-on versions.
   ```
   ibmcloud ks addon-versions
   ```
   {: pre}

-2. Review the changes that are included in each version in the [Istio add-on changelog](/docs/containers?topic=containers-istio-changelog).
+3. Review the changes that are included in each version in the [Istio add-on changelog](/docs/containers?topic=containers-istio-changelog).

+4. Istio version 1.8: If you created a custom `IstioOperator` resource, remove the `revision` field from the resource before you update your add-on to version 1.8 so that the custom gateways use version 1.8 of `istiod`.

-3. Update the Istio add-on.
+5. Update the Istio add-on.
   ```
   ibmcloud ks cluster addon update istio --version <version> -c <cluster_name_or_ID>
   ```
   {: pre}

-4. Before you proceed, verify that the update is complete. <p class="note">The update process can take up to 20 minutes to complete.</p>
+6. Before you proceed, verify that the update is complete. <p class="note">The update process can take up to 20 minutes to complete.</p>
   1. Ensure that the Istio add-on's **Health State** is `normal` and the **Health Status** is `Addon Ready`.
 If the state is `updating`, the update is not yet complete.
     ```
     ibmcloud ks cluster addon ls --cluster <cluster_name_or_ID>